Miller & Rhoads: Decline and closing

 The shuttered downtown Richmond location in 2004 before housing a Hilton hotel.

 The Garfinkel, Brooks Brothers, Miller & Rhoads company was acquired by Allied Stores in 1982.
 This marked a low point in the chain's history, as Allied closed many of the smaller stores, exiting the North Carolina market except for Raleigh, and began to neglect the maintenance on its larger stores in an effort to cut operating costs.
 Allied opened a small number of new, larger locations in Virginia.
 The downtown Roanoke store was closed in this period and replaced by a store at Valley View Mall.

-In an effort to revitalize the decaying downtown Richmond retail core, the city government, Miller & Rhoads, and Thalhimers teamed together in 1985 in the development of the Sixth Street Marketplace, an urban shopping center that took the place of the street that separated the two stores.
+In an effort to revitalize the decaying downtown Richmond retail core, the city government, Miller & Rhoads, and Thalhimers teamed together in 1985 in the development of the 6th Street Marketplace, an urban "festival marketplace" shopping center that took the place of the street that separated the two stores.
 Though it started out relatively popular, the downtown mall did not remain a success, and was razed by 2004.
 Miller & Rhoads' suburban stores continued to grow, but the downtown store's sales were generally stagnant with the exception of the Christmas season.

 In 1987, following its own ill-fated buyout by Campeau Corp., Allied sold Miller & Rhoads to Philadelphia developer Kevin Donohoe and store management, who began to renovate stores and plan a major expansion.
 At the time, Miller & Rhoads numbered 21 stores.
 New Miller & Rhoads stores were proposed for Savannah Mall in Savannah, Georgia and Carolina Place in Pineville, North Carolina, as well as Dutch Square in Columbia, South Carolina.

 Only two years later, in 1989, the company's future was dimming.
 Faced with increasing competition from stores like Leggett and Hess's and dwindling finances, Miller & Rhoads filed for Chapter 11 bankruptcy protection and by 1990, all Miller & Rhoads stores closed their doors for good.